AugurProject/augur-core/README.md

 sudo python setup.py install
 ```

-Next set up pyethereum, which includes the tools used to test Ethereum smart contracts from python scripts.
+Next set up pyethereum, which includes the tools used to test Ethereum smart contracts from python scripts.<br>
 (again, can be done as your preferred user from your home directory)

 Pyethereum Installation: